Territory Planning &

 -

-The goal in taking the steps that I’ve outlined above is to avoid any negative disruption to your business and customer experience.
-There will be changes for people to adapt to but we’ll work to include those in our change management plans.
+The goal of taking the steps that are outlined above is to avoid any negative disruption to your business and customer experience.
+There will be changes for people to adapt to, but we’ll work to include those in our change management plans.